 Onward to the main topic,so when I started Nier Automata, I already knew it was about killing.
 The game started off strong, which reminded me of Xenoblade Chronicles’ introductionwherethe characters are thrown into battle against the machines.
 Once I arrived at a safe place (a city reclaimed by Mother Nature), I sensed that I was entering a world where a great civilization (mankind in general) once stood, but mysteriously drove itself to extinction.

 All we have left are machines and androids fighting one another.
 In some ways, the game has a particular viewpoint about existence, which is hard not to notice if you do the side quests.
 It clearly pointed out that all lifeforms don’t want to fight all the time– they just want to co-exist.
 What meaning is there to killing?
 Why?

 The real motive behind all the killing is more than just impaired thinking–it’s loneliness.
 In the end, no one stands.
 But the tragedy is not the cycle of destruction, it’s actually the inability to view the world harmoniously, which is probably why 2B and 9S wear blindfolds.
 They exist to take orders without comprehending their actions.

-Lastly, my final thought in regards to Nier Automata, I’m starting to understand that it’s difficult to introduce big ideas and incorporate gameplay due to unforeseen limitation (e.g, technical, budget, translation etc.).
-So I really do appreciate when game developers attempt to give meaning to their creation.
+Lastly, my final thought in regards to Nier Automata, I’m starting to understand that it’s difficult to introduce big ideas and incorporate gameplay due to unforeseen limitations (e.g, technical, budget, translation, etc.).
+So I really do appreciate it when game developers attempt to give meaning to their creations.